Arif32-dev/job-manager-map-extendor/readme.txt

-=== Listify Multi Location for WP Job Manager ===
+=== Multi Location for WP Job Manager ===
-Contributors: keendevs
+Contributors: keendevs, devdrarif
 Tags: location, multiple location, wp job manager, listify, map, mapbox, google map Requires at least: 5.0
-Tested up to: 5.2.2
+Tested up to: 5.8
 Requires PHP: 7.0
-Stable tag: 1.0
+Stable tag: 2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The multi location plugin adds the ability to add as many markers as you want both in frontend for users and backend for admin.
+The multi location plugin adds the ability to add as many markers as you want.
 Multi location markers shows in single listing page as well as in the explore or search map.

 == Description ==
-It wasn\'t possible to add more than one marker or location in Listify theme for a listing in WP Job Manager with WP Job Manager extended location plugin.
+It wasn\'t possible to add more than one marker or location in WP Job Manager with WP Job Manager extended location plugin.
 This plugin makes this happen.
 You can simply install and activate it.
 No other changes required.
 You will see a multi-location button to add as many locations as you need for the listing.

-The multi-location plugin adds the ability to add as many markers as you want both in frontend for users and backend for admin.
+The multi-location plugin adds the ability to add as many markers as you want.
 Multi-location marker shows in single listing page as well as in the explore or search map.

 This plugin has the following dependencies:

-* Listify Premium WordPress theme.
 * WP Job Manager plugin
-* Extended Location for WP Job Manager plugin
+* WP Job Manager - Extended Location plugin
-* WPFacet Plugin - if you need the multi-location to work on the search page.
+* WP Job Manager addon - Jobs Geolocation plugin.

 Feel free to give feedback or contact me at